 Caring for your feet is especially important if you have a condition like diabetes, which makes you vulnerable to developing foot ulcers.
 If you need regular podiatry checks, the board-certified specialists at Vascular Surgery Associates, LLC, can help.
 Their expertise in circulatory disorders means they can identify and treat ulcers and their underlying causes.
-The practice offers Podiatric services in its Westminster, MD, Eldersburg, MD, and Shrewsbury, PA, office locations.
+The practice offers Podiatric services in its Ellicott City, MD, Newark, DE, Towson, MD, and Westminster, MD office locations.
 To take advantage of their expertise in podiatry, call your nearest office or book an appointment online today.

 Podiatry is a medical specialty that focuses on foot health.

 Feet are vulnerable to numerous problems, having to support your entire weight, and suffer considerable stress when running or jumping.
 Since they're so far from your heart, any problems with your circulation can affect your feet adversely.

 Poor circulation leads to the development of ulcers on the feet that are often difficult to treat.
 These non-healing wounds can result in infection, tissue death, and amputation of the foot in the most severe cases.

 The podiatry specialists at Vascular Surgery Associates, LLC, focus on limb preservation and aim to prevent amputation wherever possible.

 Diabetic foot care is one of the areas in which podiatry plays a crucial role.
 Diabetes affects your feet in two ways:

 When you have diabetes, your body lacks the hormone insulin needed to metabolize sugars.
 This lack of insulin can damage the veins in your legs, so they're less efficient at circulating blood.